visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - Login to your Dashboard on https://bookeeping.ai/
 - Navigate to Accounting
 - Select General
-- Click on Filter and choose any of the options; Reconcilation, Balances, Amount, Txn Date, Note, Counterparties, or Bank Accounts
+- Click on Filter and choose any of the options; Reconciliation, Balances, Amount, Txn Date, Note, Counterparties, or Bank Accounts
 ![filter general](https://github.com/user-attachments/assets/79ee385f-4ed0-410c-bba1-917afd16dab1)

 ### How to Change the VIEW of ledger to see less Columns